WuYarong/YP_Hotspots/README.md

 `

 ## License
-This project is covered under GNU the General Public License, version 3.0 (GPL-3.0).
+This project is covered under the GUN General Public License, version 3.0 (GPL-3.0).